Central Park Conservatory

 When RBA was approached by Stonnington Council, the building was in such poor structural condition that it had been condemned.
 Reluctant to lose this significant building, Council was seeking possible strategies for its retention.

-An innovative and cost-effective technical solution was developed, involving in-situ repair of corroded steel sections rather than replacement – maintaining the structural and historical integrity of the original frame.
+An innovative and cost-effective technical solution was developed, involving in-situ repair of corroded steel sections rather than a replacement – maintaining the structural and historical integrity of the original frame.

 The conservatory is one of only three public conservatories in Victoria: the others being the Rosalind Park conservatory at Bendigo, constructed in 1897 (since altered); and the conservatory in the Fitzroy gardens, built in 1930.
 Many other public conservatories have been demolished, making the Central Park Conservatory a now rare expression of Modern technology in the state.